 "The trouble with scratching is that it can actually make the condition worse," says Lawrence Eichenfield, MD, chief

-You can reduce flare-ups by learning the triggers that make your psoriasis worse.
-Follow these tips to help manage them and keep your skin condition under control.
+You can reduce flare-ups by learning to spot things that make your psoriasis worse.
+Follow these tips to help keep your skin condition under control.

-This is one of the most common triggers, says Colby Evans, MD, a dermatologist and chair-elect of the board of directors of the National
+It’s one of the most common triggers, says dermatologist Colby Evans, MD, chairman of the board of directors of the National Psoriasis Foundation.
+Str